bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/synctypes.md

 ## Fast Sync

-In fast sync, you need to download all the blocks from your peers and execute all the transaction in every block.
-The sync speed is about 20 blocks/s, which is slower than state sync.
+In fast sync, you need to download all the blocks from your peers and execute all the transactions in every block.
+The sync speed is about 20 blocks/sec, which is slower than state sync.

 Configuration is located in `$BNCHOME/config/config.toml`: